Switch to Adaptic

 Static chair seats may cause muscle dysfunction (hunched back) and imbalance (overload) in the L5/S1 lumbar area and the thoracic spine.
 This eventually leads to painful chronic conditions, which may develop complications that require surgery.
 Therefore, standard or even ergonomic office chairs are inadequate for daily, long-term use, such as in office work.

-Winner of therapeutic chair test performed in 2019 by Fyzioklinika, a leading physical therapy clinic in Prague, Czech Republic
+Winner of therapeutic chair test performed by FYZIOklinika, a leading physical therapy clinic in Prague, Czech Republic

 Adaptic for a healthy back